 Today gender diversity and inclusiveness are on top of the agenda for many governments and companies.
 Within the EU probably all.
 But what do we mean?
 Is it about percentages?
 Or output?
 When are we satisfied?
 How do we measure?
 What is on the agenda for the youth of today’s?
 Why are companies so slow in getting equality in place?
 Or are they not?

-We are very pleased to welcome Marianne Hamilton for an interview with Swe-Cham Member Viveka Andersson and to invite you all to an interactive Panel discussion together with Marianne and our pannelists Ruth de Jager, Country Manager, Storytel, Ruben Brunsveld, Sr. Advisor at Enact Sustainable Strategies and Peter Møllgaard, Dean at Maastricht University School of Business and Economics and Professor of Industrial Organization about how far have we come with corporate gender diversity and what still needs to be done?
+We were very pleased to welcome Marianne Hamilton for an interview with Swe-Cham Member Viveka Andersson and to invite to an interactive Panel discussion together with Marianne and our pannelists Ruth de Jager, Country Manager, Storytel, Ruben Brunsveld, Sr. Advisor at Enact Sustainable Strategies and Peter Møllgaard, Dean at Maastricht University School of Business and Economics and Professor of Industrial Organization about how far have we come with corporate gender diversity and what still needs to be done?

 Marianne was Atlas Copco’s Senior Vice President, Organizational Development and Management Resources for sixteen years.
 She has extensive board experience from sitting on multiple corporate boards.
 Her ground-breaking introduction at Atlas Copco of an internal global job market, where everyone was welcome to apply for open positions, led to a unique opportunity to improve the organisation and make its corporate culture even stronger.
 This internal job market concept has subsequently been copied by several world-leading companies.
 Marianne has a strong faith in the individual.
 In her book Advice To My Dear Daughter, which was released in Dutch this year, she gives her own very personal advice to women aiming for top executive positions who want to grow professionally.
 Her thoughts and ideas provide pragmatic, down-to-earth guidance for women to take charge of their careers and thrive.